 - Most critical is preserving respiratory (breathing) and cardiac (heart) function, because that is how Covid-19 causes severe disease and fatalities.
-There are specific medications to avoid (ACE-inhibitors for blood pressure and ibuprofen more generally) as well as potential vitamins that may reduce the likelihood of respiratory infections (such as Vitamin C and Vitamin D).
+There are specific medications to avoid (such as ibuprofen) as well as potential vitamins that may reduce the likelihood of respiratory infections (such as Vitamin C and Vitamin D).
 It is critical to control blood pressure and sugar levels, and make sure medications for breathing and your heart are optimal (e.g. using puffers or inhalers correctly, taking the correct dose of medication for you)

 - At a population level, there is evidence men may be more susceptible to infection than women (similar infection rates, but men exhibit higher death rates).
 Conversely, infection rates are lower (than population averages) in children and pregnant women